Suhail6736/Suhail-Portfolio-Website/README.md

 - **Styled-components**: To handle complex styling in a modular way.
 - **React-tsparticles**: To create engaging particle background animations.

-## 🌟 What I Learned

-While building this portfolio, I gained valuable insights into:

-- Complex styling techniques using **Styled-components**.
-- Creating seamless page transitions with **Framer Motion**.
-- Optimizing website performance with **Lazy Loading** and **Suspense** in React.
-- Adding dynamic background effects with **React-tsparticles** (ParticleJS).
-- The benefits of component-based architecture in React.
-- Implementing pure **CSS animations** for various interactive elements.

 ## ✨ Key Features